epctex-support/darkweb-scraper/README.md

 - `maxItems`: (Optional) (Number) You can limit scraped items.
 This should be useful when you search through the big lists or search results.

-- `extendOutputFunction`: (Optional) (String) Function that takes a JQuery handle ($) as argument and returns object with data.
+- `extendOutputFunction`: (Optional) (String) Function that takes a JQuery handle ($) as an argument and returns an object with data.

 ### Tip

-When you want to have a scrape over a specific URL, just copy and paste the link as one of the **startUrl**.
+When you want to scrape over a specific URL, just copy and paste the link as one of the **startUrl**.

 If you would like to scrape the website quickly without diving into its deeper pages, you can set `maxDepth` option within a lower number.

 ### Compute Unit Consumption

-The actor optimized to run blazing fast and scrape many as pages as possible.
-If actor doesn't block very often it'll scrape 100 pages in 5 seconds with ~0.1-0.2 compute units.
+The actor is optimized to run blazing fast and scrape many as pages as possible.
+If the actor doesn't block very often it'll scrape 100 pages in 5 seconds with ~0.1-0.2 compute units.

 ### Dark Web Scraper Input example